If you’re a B2B SaaS team using Qualified today, you’re probably great at the classic motion:

 - Define what “qualified” means (your real follow-up threshold)

-- Measure: qualified conversations → demo starts → meeting rate → activation rate
+- Measure: qualified conversations → routed handoffs/alerts → demo (if used) → meeting rate → activation rate

-- Expand once you see lift in Speed-to-Demo and activation
+- Expand once you see lift in Speed-to-Value and activation

-If you want to see what an AI-led demo looks like for your product, start here: See Demo Copilot or book a demo.
+If you want to see how Aimdoc improves the buyer experience for B2B SaaS, start here: See Onboarding Agent or book a demo.